jerry-git/pytest-split/README.md

 ### CLI commands
 #### slowest-tests
 Lists the slowest tests based on the information stored in the test durations file.
-See `slowest-tests help` for more information.
+See `slowest-tests --help` for more information.

 ## Interactions with other pytest plugins